KoenZomers/KeePassOneDriveSync/README.md

 Special thanks to Oleksandr Senyuk for making [KeeSkyDrive](http://sourceforge.net/projects/keeskydrive/) as it has inspired me to create this plugin.

 ## Feedback

+I've been receiving several e-mails from people that are having trouble using this plugin.
+Please do contact me and share the operating system you're using so I can try to resolve the iesue.

 Comments\suggestions\bug reports are welcome!